0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 struct SequencingRuleInfo {
-    uint256 blockNumber; // The block number the last time `swap` was called uint112 reserve0Start; // The initial reserves of token 0 at the beginning of `blockNumber` bool emptyBuysOrSells; // A flag indicating wheter the ordering implies empy buys or sells.
+    uint256 blockNumber; // The block number the last time `swap` was called uint112 reserve0Start; // The initial reserves of token 0 at the beginning of `blockNumber` bool emptyBuysOrSells; // A flag indicating whether the ordering implies empy buys or sells.
     SwapType tailSwapType; // The type of swaps making up the tail, if `emptyBuysOrSells` is true }
 ```